sqlitebrowser/sqlitebrowser/BUILDING.md

 ### macOS

-The application can be compiled to a single executable binary file, similar to other command line utilities, or it can be compiled to an .app bundle, suitable for placing in /Applications.
+The application can be compiled to an .app bundle, suitable for placing in /Applications.

-### Building a single executable binary

-This is incredibly easy using [Homebrew](http://brew.sh).
-Just run this command:

-    $ brew install sqlitebrowser

-And you're done.
-A "sqlitebrowser" command should now be available in your PATH, and can also be launched through Spotlight.

 ### Building an .app bundle